The TCC helps conserve & manage special lands for recreation & wildlife.

 What is Conservation Land?

 As the name implies, conservation land is land that is intended to be kept in a natural or near-natural state.
 Development of the property is either entirely prohibited or restricted to improvements necessary for certain allowed activities.
-These activities are most commonly agriculture, forestry and recreation.
+These activities are most commonly agriculture, forestry, and recreation.
 A property can become conservation land by either of two methods:

 For more information on conservation easements, visit these pages: